RamizFaragalla/PacManJavaFX/README.md

 # PacManJavaFX
 In this group project, we made the game Pacman using JavaFX.
-The main classes that we had were Map and Character
+The main classes that we had were Map and Character.
+The player can choose the difficulty of the game (easy or hard).
+Easy will make the enemy move randomly.
+However, hard will make the enemy move in the shortest path to Pacman using the Breadth First Search algorithm.

 Map class:
   - had a 2D char array that was read from a txt file